Skip to main content

 A test that measures the electrical response of your brain to visual stimulation, detecting problems in the visual pathway.

 Visual evoked potentials (VEP) measure the electrical signals generated by your brain in response to visual stimulation.
-It can detect slowing in the visual pathway even when vision seems normal.
+The test is most often used to look for slowed signal conduction between the eye and the visual cortex, especially when an optic nerve or demyelinating condition is suspected.

 Key Takeaways